 Kathleen, daughter of Chilton and Judith Anderson, spent her childhood growing up with the Taos School of Music and became the school’s executive director from 2007 to 2018.
-She received her B. A. from University of California, Santa Barbara in Physical Anthropology.
+She received her B. A. from the University of California, Santa Barbara in Physical Anthropology.
 Kathleen has a passion for wildlife and spent her early career as a primate keeper at Lowry Park Zoo in Tampa, FL and in 1993 worked with chimpanzees at the Jane Goodall Institute in Burundi, Africa.
-Currently, Kathleen works nine months of the year for the California Department of Fish and Wildlife in the Sierra Nevada Bighorn Sheep recovery program as well as year-round for Taos School of Music.
-She began working for Taos School of Music in 2003 as assistant director and as executive director from 2007 – 2018.
+Currently, Kathleen works as a researcher for the California Department of Fish and Wildlife in the Sierra Nevada Bighorn Sheep recovery program.